Martin County School System: Martin County Area Technology Center

 Martin County Area Technology Center was opened in 1967 and is operated by Kentucky Tech.
 This original building was the first constructed with the plan that built Sheldon Clark High School.
 The Vocational School was originally affiliated with the Mayo State Vocational School.
 Throughout the years there had been various name changes and program changes.
 Some of the different names.
-Were the Martin County Vocational School, Martin County Vocational Education Center besides what is currently offered.
+Were the Martin County Vocational School, Martin County Area Vocational Education Center besides what is currently offered.
 Students were able to take Drafting and Mining Classes that were eventually phased out.
 But the mission of the Martin County ATC Is still being offered to students to get them career ready and to go into the workforce.
 The current principal of the facility is Chad Williams.
-The school focuses on vocational trades, nursing, IT, carpentry, electricity, and office technology..
+The school focuses on vocational trades, nursing, IT, carpentry, electricity, and office technology.
 The New Martin County Area Technology Center Building opened in 2020.
 It is located at the site of the current Martin County High School.
 The Former Area Technology Center built in 1967 Currently houses the Martin County Board of Education district offices.

-They are currently 5 teachers in the facility, along with 1 custodian, 1 administrative assistant and the principal.